 Universal Newborn Hearing Screening checks if a newborn baby might have hearing loss.
 This screening happens right after birth, before leaving the hospital.
 All states in the U.S. conduct newborn hearing screening, and most require it.
 It is also conducted in many other countries.

 the screening, he or she is referred for more detailed, diagnostic hearing testing.
 If a hearing loss is found,

-hearing aids or cochlear implants may be recommended and support services are provided to help families promote the baby’s early language development.
-These services help babies learn to listen, speak, and/or learn to communicate visually.
+hearing aids or cochlear implants may be recommended.
+Support services are provided to help families promote the baby’s early language development.
+These services help babies learn to listen, speak, and/or learn to communicate visually through sign